Cardiothoracic clinical outcomes

 The chart below shows that we perform the highest number of surgical episodes in the UK and Ireland.
 In the three years between 2018-2021, there were 1,582 cardiac operations performed in our unit, of which 99.2% of patients survived to 30 days.
 Based on the confidence limits selected by the National Congenital Heart Audit (NCHDA), our risk-adjusted survival rates for paediatric cardiac surgery are defined as ‘higher than predicted’.

 Figure 1: Actual vs Predicted Survival Rates for all 11 centres in the UK and Republic of Ireland (excluding Scottish centres) undertaking cardiac procedures in patients under 16 years of age between 2018 and 2021 using the PRAiS2 risk adjustment methodology.

 Source: National Congenital Heart Disease Audit (NCHDA) 2022 Summary Report (2020/21 Data), page 19.
 GOSH is the centre GOS.

 Detail of outcomes for specific operations can be found at National Institute for Cardiovascular Outcomes Research Congenital Heart Disease website.

 In 2016, a website called Understanding Children’s Heart Surgery Outcomes was launched to help parents and families to make sense of published survival data about children’s heart surgery in the UK and Ireland.

 30-day survival is an important measure, but it is limited.
-Longer term survival and measures of health and wellbeing are also important to consider.
-The GOSH cardiothoracic team is committed to developing and using additional measures of outcomes in children with heart disease.
+Longer term survival and measures of health and wellbeing, such as quality of life and neurodevelopmental outcomes, are also important to consider.
+The GOSH cardiothoracic team is committed to developing and using additional outcome measures in children with heart disease.